 Dahi Vada is popular all over India, but especially in North India.
 It can be served as an appetizer/snack, as a Dahi Bhalla Chaat, or as a side dish with dinner.
 This dish is naturally vegetarian and gluten-free.
 It can be made vegan by using vegan yogurt.

-Dahi Vada is been my most favorite Indian chaat dish growing up.
+Dahi Vada was my most favorite Indian chaat dish growing up.
 My mom made it often, and the whole family enjoyed it.
 Her recipe was always requested as the Vada’s always came out so soft and pillowy.
 They would just melt in the mouth.
 Top them with Tamarind Chutney (my fav), mint cilantro chutney, some roasted cumin powder, and mild chili powder, and you have the best dish here.
 Okay…I am drooling just talking about it.

 When I moved to the US and started making Dahi Vada, I had to get her secret tips and recipe.
 I have been using this recipe to make Dahi Bhalla for pretty much every potluck or party I attend or host.
-Dahi Bhalla is the dish always assigned to me!
+Dahi Bhalla is the dish permanently assigned to me!

 So today, I am sharing my mom’s detailed recipe with all the tips and tricks with you.